evmos-stayking-house/evm-contract/README.md

 ## [Submodule] DeFi contract of StayKing House

+This repository is a DeFi service that allows both lenders and stakers to earn vastly yields by depositing your assets into a vault or borrow tokens from a vault for leverage staking

 ## Deploy Local Node
 1. First, run the local node using the script below in the terminal.